CTP, CTP(CD) and CCM Recertification Reporting Guidelines

 Accepted Documentation: A copy of the license or certificate or award letter from the license/certification administration referencing the date earned.

-G. Published Articles and/or Books
+G. Published Articles, Books and/or Blogs

 Maximum Credits Accepted: 12

 Credits can be claimed for books or articles you have published.
 Two credits are awarded for each published page.
+Credits can be claimed for blogs you have posted on a website.
+One credit is awarded for a 1200 word blog post.

 Accepted Documentation: Articles: a copy of the publication cover AND the index indicating length of article (number of pages).
 Book: a copy of the title page AND the verso with the publication date.
+Blog: a copy of the web page, date posted, AND web page url.

 Maximum Credits Accepted: 36